 At the start of the day I had a vague picture of Doggerland 9,000 years ago.
 But as we progressed, I began to pick up the very first inklings of the inter-tidal, estuarine backdrop and the resourceful people who would populate my poem.

 Meeting face-to-face also enabled us to build ongoing relationships.
 And I think crucially, actual contact with scientists on the ground and hearing their passion for their subject fuelled mine.
 They were not at all fazed by the idea of helping a poet.
 Mark Brigland told me he read the Saturday poem in the Guardian every week.
 That was very humbling.
 I was off the starting blocks and away.

-In her next post, Justina will complete the story of her research and the drafting of Doggerland Rising – revealing how her characters emerged and what she has learned from the process.
+In the second part of her post, Justina completes the story of her research and the drafting of Doggerland Rising – revealing how her characters emerged and what she has learned from the process.

 Find out more